indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/Overview.md

 ---
 # Overview

-To view the below details, navigate to the [Operating Linux Instances](AboutLinuxInstances.md), select a Linux Instance and access the **Overview** tab.
+To view the below details, navigate to [Operating Linux Instances](AboutLinuxInstances.md), select a Linux Instance and access the **Overview** tab.

 - [Configuration and Availability](#configuration-and-availability)
 - [Internal Information](#internal-information)